Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch Series 8: The best Galaxy Watch 5 alternative for iPhone users

-We’ve said it before, and it’s worth saying again: if you own an iPhone or are entrenched in the Apple ecosystem, this is the smartwatch you should buy.
+We’ve said it before, and it’s worth saying again: if you own an iPhone or are entrenched in the Apple ecosystem, the Apple Watch Series 8 is the smartwatch you should buy.
 Apple hasn’t made massive strides with the Series 8 compared to the Series 7 or Series 6 but does improve in the areas that matter.
-Its new skin temperature sensor improves fertility and cycle-tracking accuracy.
+The Series 8’s new skin temperature sensor improves fertility and cycle-tracking accuracy.
 The stalwart Apple Watch features return, too, including accurate GPS tracking and seamless integration with other Apple products. watchOS 9 brings some welcome upgrades too, including crash detection features, improvements to sleep tracking, and additional metrics for runners.

 Of course, there are caveats.
 The Apple Watch is simply out of the question for Android smartphone users.
 Users used to customizing their devices will also lament the lack of third-party watch faces.
 As far as battery life is concerned, you’re arguably better off with any other device on this list.